merneo/arch-linux/modules/30-timeshift.md

 # Module: Timeshift for System Snapshots

 **Purpose:** Install and configure Timeshift to create and manage system snapshots, providing an easy way to restore your system to a previous working state.
+[Timeshift](https://github.com/teejee2008/timeshift) is a utility that creates incremental snapshots of the filesystem using `rsync` or Btrfs snapshots, allowing for convenient system rollback.
+For a comprehensive guide, refer to the [ArchWiki on Timeshift](https://wiki.archlinux.org/title/Timeshift).

 **Prerequisites:**
 - After first boot (not in chroot)